thomas-m-chapman/thomas-m-chapman.github.io/resume.md

 *April 2012 – November 2016* <br>

 - Led Isilon’s KM strategy to enhance customer self-service and reduce calls to Support.
-- Fostered a “customers-fi rst” culture, emphasizing teamwork, quality, and customer advocacy.
+- Fostered a “customers-first” culture, emphasizing teamwork, quality, and customer advocacy.
 - Applied metrics-driven analysis to prioritize the development of high-value content.
 - Facilitated three knowledge base migrations (RightNow, Primus, Salesforce Knowledge).
 - Collaborated with Technical Support to design and develop troubleshooting guides that reduced Time to Resolve (TTR) by 44%.